endroid/symfony-application/_se/GUIDELINES.md

-# Guidelines

-## IDE

-* Use the most recent version
-* Fix all notices or disable notices you will never act upon
-* Install all necessary dictionaries (also Dutch in my case)

 ## Programming

-* Use meaningful names even if they tend to be long
-    * Repeat part of the namespace to avoid naming everything the same
-        * I.e. use Loader/CssLoader instead of Loader/Css
-        * Avoids naming conflicts (i.e. Entity/Css and Repository/Css)
-        * Makes development easier and code more readable
-* Use meaningful namespaces where possible
-    * Avoid putting everything in one namespace like Service or Helper
-    * Instead think of what it should be named
-    * Follow community and framework general practices
-        * Put events in Event and exceptions in Exception
-* Inject services only via the constructor when they are required
-    * Avoid optional services where possible
-        * These require checks at all places where the service is used
-        * Instead require and use a Null... object
 * Put required entity properties in the constructor
 * Entities and models only maintain state
     * Operations on the state are performed by other objects